 (Years before writing this book, Petersen penned a small volume with the wonderful title, “Martin Luther had a Wife.”)

-The text at the top of this article is a reference to the time when Esau, son of Isaac and Jacob’s twin, took two Hittite wives for himself.
+At the top of this article, the text is a reference to the time when Esau, son of Isaac and Jacob’s twin, took two Hittite wives for himself.
 We are told absolutely nothing about Judith and Basemath, except for this one thing: “They made life bitter for Isaac and Rebekah.”
 It was an in-law thing.

 If there are perfect marriages to be found in Scripture, someone should point them out to me.
 We project onto the biblical stories of people like Ruth, Abigail and Esther our own fantasies and imaginings, but I expect the reality was a lot less than what we think.

-The story of Abigail, found in I Samuel 25, is about as romantic as Scripture gives us.
+The story of Abigail from I Samuel 25 is about as romantic as Scripture gives us.
 But there is a serious downside to it.

-After we read, “And so (Abigail) became (David’s) wife,” in 25:42, we read in the very next verse, “David also married Ahinoam of Jezreel, and the two of them became his wives.”
+After we read, “And so (Abigail) became (David’s) wife” (that’s 25:42), we read in the very next verse, “David also married Ahinoam of Jezreel, and the two of them became his wives.”
 Yikes.
 I’ll bet that went over good.

 Finally, a couple of points need to be made…